onqtam/headjack/src/topics.md

     - computation and storage as the limiting factor
 - attention is all you have
     - attention, awareness and consciousness
+    - "attention is the cursor of consciousness" - by Jim Rutt
     - relevance realization
     - our collective attention model
+    - ability to limit yourself digitally - time restricted consumption? notifications?
     - availability cascades
     - algorithms & incentives
     - weights & parameters of recommendation algorithms